seananderson/csasdown/README.md

 To use **csasdown** from [RStudio](http://www.rstudio.com/products/rstudio/download/):

 1) Ensure that you have already installed LaTeX and the fonts described above, and are using the latest version of [RStudio](http://www.rstudio.com/products/rstudio/download/).
 You can use csasdown without RStudio.
 For example, you can write the Rmd files in your favourite text editor (e.g. [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/)).
-But RStudio is probably the easiest tool for writing both R code and text in your thesis.
+But RStudio is probably the easiest tool for writing both R code and text in your Res Doc.

 2) Install the **bookdown** and **csasdown** packages: